mcoltmanns/oberon0/README.md

 ### Windows

 Using the Microsoft C++ Library Manager is the simplest way to install LLVM on Windows (x64).
 There are, however, some drawbacks.
 First, vcpkg will compile and install both the release and the debug version of LLVM, which requires 70-80 GB of free harddisk space during installation.
 Second, it typically takes a while before a new release of LLVM is integrated into the vcpkg distribution.
-Should any of these two factors present a problem, please refer to the instructions given below on how to build LLVM from the sources.

 Assuming, you already followed the steps described above to install Boost using vcpkg, LLVM can be compiled and installed with the following command.